 Jeremiah Horrocks – Early Life

-Jeremiah Horrocks grew up in a well educated family and was introduced to astronomy in early years.
-He was occupied with many astronomical tasks as a young boy and enrolled at the Emmanuel College and the University of Cambridge in 1632.
+Jeremiah Horrocks was born at Lower Lodge Farm in Toxteth Park, a former royal deer park near Liverpool, Lancashire.
+He grew up in a well educated family and was introduced to astronomy in early years.
+His Puritan upbringing instilled an enduring suspicion of astrology, witchcraft and magic.
+Horrocks was occupied with many astronomical tasks as a young boy and enrolled at the Emmanuel College and the University of Cambridge in 1632.
 As a sizar, he was associated with John Wallis, who was one of the few scientists to accept Copernicus’s heliocentric theory at Cambridge, which highly influenced the young student.
 Next to his studies, he read and learned the works of Johannes Kepler as well as Tycho Brahe .
 Unfortunately, in 1635 Horrocks left the university three years into studies without graduating for no obvious reason, but committed himself completely to astronomy and collected a large amount of equipment including books and a telescope.
 Now committed to the study of astronomy, Horrocks began to collect astronomical books and equipment; by 1638 he owned the best telescope he could find.
 Liverpool was a seafaring town so navigational instruments such as the astrolabe and cross staff were easy to find.
-But there was no market for the very specialised astronomical instruments he needed, so his only option was to make his own.
+But there was no market for the very specialized astronomical instruments he needed, so his only option was to make his own.
 He was well placed to do this; his father and uncles were watchmakers with expertise in creating precise instruments.

 First Studies in Astronomy